tsanghan/f5-aws-vpn/README.md

 #### F5 BIG-IPs:
 * Two F5 BIG-IPs running Local Traffic Manager (LTM)
   * The two BIG-IPs referred to in this repo are your "on-prem customer gateways")
-  * Per AWS documentation, the addresses used for the customer gateways (BIG-IP Self IPs) can not sit behind a NAT (which precludes testing with BIG-IP VEs in AWS).
+  * Per AWS documentation, the addresses used for the customer gateways (BIG-IP Self IPs) could not sit behind a NAT (which precluded testing with BIG-IP VEs in AWS). *UPDATE: AWS VPN now Supports NAT-T.
-* Software version == BIG-IP v12.0.0+
+* Software version == BIG-IP v12.0.0+*
   * Versions Tested so far:
   	* BIG-IP v12.0.0 Build 0.0.606
 * In order to run above playbooks